potestiolab/canvas/README.md

 <br />

-Directory folders are shown in light blue; files are shown in light yellow, while grey boxes explain only what is inside the folders.
-In this latter case, files and/or directory  are not indicated in this diagram for sake of clarity and compactness.
+<p align="justify"> To enhance clarity and compactness, the directory folders in the tree diagram are depicted in light blue, while files are represented in light yellow.
+Grey boxes are utilized to indicate the contents within the folders, excluding specific files and directories for the purpose of maintaining a concise and easily understandable diagram. </p>

 # 3 - Usage